Solar Panel Installations Scam: How It Works

 How To Report The Solar Panels For Your Home Scam – Contact Attorney General or FTC

 Make your family and friends aware of the Solar Panel Installation scam by sharing it on social media using the buttons provided.
 You can also officially report the questionable solar panel companies to the Federal Trade Commission using the link below:

-This one is one of our favorites.
+This one is one of our favourites.
 It has low weight design, extra durable, no glass.
 Uses: Marine, Cars, Off Grid.
 EL tested solar modules; no hot-spot heating guaranteed; It comes with 25-year power output warranty; 5-year material and workmanship warranty.
 Check it out HERE.

 The ACOPOWER 100W Foldable Solar Panel Kit comes with 12V battery and generator ready suitcase with charge controller.
 The product has 5-star reviews only.
 You can buy it HERE.